Ralo93/CustomerAnalyticsDashboard/README.md

     Sentence "1" -- "1" SentenceLabel : "has"
     Sentence "1" -- "1" SentenceFeatures : "has"
 ```
+## Functional Requirements

-#I also want to focus heavily on non-functional requirements and product strategy, mainly:
+# I also want to focus heavily on non-functional requirements and product strategy, mainly:

 1. Maintainability
 2. Scalability